nivekcode/svg-to-ts/README.md

 This depends on your use case.
 If you have a simple application, it's probably enought to go with the single file and the constants.
 If you build a framework that is used by multiple teams, then you should probably go with the fully tree shakable scenario (generating multiple files).

-## Standalone library
+## Is it possilbe to create a standalone library?

+Yes, it is.
 The current configurations also allow you to put your icon registry inside the component library and the icons in a dedicated npm package.
 This has the following
 advantages:

 - Icons can be used with different registries